willismonroe/docker-django-example/README.md

 ## Tech stack

-If you don't like some of these choices that's no problem, you can swap them out for something else on your own.
+If you don't like some of these choices that's not a problem, you can swap them out for something else on your own.

 ### Back-end